Best Lightweight Hiking Shoes 2025

 This works alongside the Nano Cell 2.0 Technology to allow maximum aeration and comfort within the footbed and midsole, while the STB Control System integrates ventilation outlets into the midsoles while also providing torsional stability for comfort and a snug fit.

-The La Sportiva hiking shoe uses Vibram XS Trek and Impact Brake System outsoles to supply traction and grip and are aggressive enough for the most rugged of terrains.
+The La Sportiva hiking shoe uses Vibram XS Trek and Impact Brake System outsoles to supply traction and grip and is aggressive enough for the most rugged of terrains.

 Compare Prices: